Harmony Financial AdvisorsHarmony

 Can a sole proprietor set up a SIMPLE IRA?

 Yes.
 A self-employed individual with no employees can establish a SIMPLE IRA.
 However, a SEP IRA or a solo 401(k) often allows higher contributions for a sole proprietor.
+A SIMPLE IRA requires an employer contribution — which means you are contributing to your own account in two capacities — and it imposes the two-year early withdrawal restriction from the start.
+For most sole proprietors, the solo 401(k) is a more powerful option and offers the Roth component the SIMPLE IRA does not.
 We compare the three options using your net self-employment income.

 Do you sell SIMPLE IRA plans?